 You should save tomato seeds too

-Because I'm a cautious sort of person, and don't like putting all my eggs in one basket so to speak, I also save seeds from my tomato plants each summer.
+Because I'm a cautious sort of person, and don't like putting all my eggs in one basket so to speak, I also save seeds from my heirloom tomato plants each summer.

 I like a wide array of tomato varieties, and seeds for some of them can be hard to find.
 I like having a back-up plan so I take cuttings in the fall to keep over the winter, but I also save seeds to plant in spring.